swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Methodology and enumeration.md

 ## Looking for Web vulnerabilities

-* Explore the website and look for vulnerabilities listed in this repository: SQL injection, XSS, CRLF, ....
+* Explore the website and look for vulnerabilities listed in this repository: SQL injection, XSS, CRLF, Cookies, ....
+* Test for Business Logic weaknesses
+  * High or negative numerical values
+  * Try all the features and click all the buttons
 * [The Web Application Hacker's Handbook Checklist](https://gist.github.com/gbedoya/10935137) copied from http://mdsec.net/wahh/tasks.html

 * Subscribe to the site and pay for the additional functionality to test